-In Poland, e-commerce is one of the most important drivers for economic development, contributing to the rapid growth of logistics operations, E-commerce currently accounts for 60% of the warehouse space used by retail chains and logistics operators.
+In Poland, e-commerce is one of the most important drivers for economic development, contributing to the rapid growth of logistics operations.
+E-commerce currently accounts for 60% of the warehouse space used by retail chains and logistics operators.
 Poland is a hub for several e-commerce operations serving Western European countries, including Amazon and Zalando.

 Easy and affordable access to the internet through multiple tools, comfortable online purchasing platforms, and customer-friendly regulations (please see the information on the Digital Single Market below) all drive e-commerce growth.
-Online sellers benefit from the recent ban on Sunday trading, where most brick-and-morto retail operations are closed on official holidays and two Sundays each month.
+Online sellers benefit from the recent ban on Sunday trading, where most brick-and-morto retail operations are closed on official holidays and three Sundays each month.
 The Sunday Ban, enacted in 2018, will gradually expand to cover all Sundays by 2020.

 Current Market Trends

 As technology changes allow customers to easily compare prices and products offered by various sellers.
 Retailers tend to take an omnichannel approach to combine traditional and on-line sales channels to retain or expand their customer base and only 20% of them sell exclusively on-line.
 E-commerce platforms and shops increasingly invest in advanced analytic tools, including artificial intelligence.
 The industry primarily reaches customers via social media, personalized advertising and content marketing.

 On-line grocery sales is the fastest, although still very small, segment of the e-commerce market.
 This segment’s value is expected to reach $670 million by 2020, a 458% increase over $120 million in 2017.
 In addition, fast growing e-commerce segments is e-sport and sales of entertainment tickets, both developing at over 20% a year.